MartinBlackburn/jQuery-map/README.md

-#jQuery map
+#Responsive Google map

-A responsive map using jQuery and Google maps
+A responsive map using jQuery and the Google maps API

 ##How it works
 Include the googleMap.js, then set it up using the following.